Suwethaig/Data_Portfolio/Vancouver_Rental_Analysis/README.md

 ## Data Analysis

 ### <ins> Analysis 1 </ins>
 This analysis focuses on determining whether high rental prices in Vancouver are a recent occurrence or if they have been high over the past 15 years.
-By examining the annual rent change and percentage growth from 2009 to the present, we can identify significant increases in rent.
+I have calculated annual rent change and percentage growth to identify significant increases in rent.

 #### **SQL Query 1.1:**
 ```sql